 In this section we explore various equivalences that are connected to the Riemann zeta function analytically.
-These problems vary from direct consequences of the definition of the zeta function to more abstruse re-formulations.
-Generally these problems are classical, and have arisen in the course of research into the properties of $\zeta(s)$.
-They offer more promising avenues of attack on the Hypothesis.
+These problems vary from direct consequences of the definition of the zeta function to more abstruse reformulations.
+Generally, these problems are classical, and have arisen in the course of research into the properties of $\zeta(s)$ .

-We begin by re-stating the Riemann Hypothesis in terms of the Dirichlet eta function, or the alternating zeta function.
+We begin by restating the Riemann hypothesis in terms of the Dirichlet eta function, or the alternating zeta function.

 Equivalence 5.15.
-The Riemann Hypothesis is equivalent to the statement that all zeros of the Dirichlet eta function which fall in the critical strip $0 < \Re(s) < 1$ lie on the critical line $\Re(s) = 1/2$.
+The Riemann hypothesis is equivalent to the statement that all zeros of the Dirichlet eta function that fall in the critical strip $0 < \Re(s) < 1$ lie on the critical line $\Re(s) = \frac{1}{2}$ .